-After applying the limitations on losses and deductions, report the net long-term capital gain (loss) on Schedule D (Form 1040 or 1040-SR), line 12.
+After applying the limitations on losses and deductions, report the net long-term capital gain (loss) on Schedule D (Form 1040), line 12.
 See Limitations on Losses, Deductions, and Credits, earlier.

 If you have any foreign source net long-term capital gain CAUTION (loss), see the instructions for box 14, later.